Category Archives: Tree Service Springfield MO

 Exposure

-The amount of sunlight available will affect tree and shrub species selection for a particular location.
+The amount of sunlight available will also affect tree and shrub species selection for a particular location.
 Most woody plants require full sunlight for proper growth and flowering.
-Some do well in, or even prefer, light shade; however, few species perform well in dense shade.
+Some do well in, or even prefer light shade; however, few species perform well in dense shade.
 Wind exposure is also a consideration.
 Wind can dry out soils, damage tree crowns, and uproot newly planted trees.
-Special maintenance, such as staking or more frequent watering, may be necessary to establish young trees on windy sites
+Special maintenance, such as staking or more frequent watering, may be necessary to establish young trees on windy sites.

 Drainage